Divius/Divius.github.io/posts/guitarpro-6-on-fedora-20-x86_64.rst

 .. title: GuitarPro 6 on Fedora 20 x86_64
 .. slug: guitarpro-6-on-fedora-20-x86_64
 .. date: 2014-03-07 22:23 UTC+01:00
-.. tags: music, software, draft
+.. tags: music, software
-.. category:
-.. link:
-.. description:
 .. type: text
+.. status: draft

 Well, since I started using Fedora, some things are harder than in Ubuntu.
 For example, GuitarPro only provides i686 .deb installer which just does not work.